Enumerating Regular Languages with Bounded Delay: Introduction

-Thus, we show that orderability and enumerability, for the push-pop or Levenshtein edit distance, are in fact all equivalent on regular languages, and we characterize them (and find the optimal partition cardinality) in PTIME.
-By contrast, it is shown in~\cite{cstheory} that testing orderability for a fixed distance $d$ is NP-hard in the input DFA, even for finite languages.
+Thus, we show that orderability and enumerability, for the push-pop or Levenshtein edit distance, are in fact all logically equivalent on regular languages, and we characterize them (and find the optimal partition cardinality) in PTIME.
+By contrast, as was pointed out in~\cite{cstheory}, testing orderability for a fixed distance $d$ is NP-hard in the input DFA, even for finite languages.

-Last, we study the \emph{push-pop-right distance}, which only allows edits at the end of the word: we show that, among the regular languages, the \emph{slender languages}~\cite{mpri} are then precisely those that can be partitioned into finitely many enumerable languages, and the optimal cardinality of the partition can again be computed in PTIME:
+Last, we study the \emph{push-pop-right distance}, which only allows edits at the end of the word.
+The motivation for studying this distance is that it corresponds to enumeration algorithms in which the word is maintained on a stack.
+We show that, among the regular languages, the \emph{slender languages}~\cite{mpri} are then precisely those that can be partitioned into finitely many orderable languages, and that these languages are themselves enumerable.
+Further, the optimal cardinality of the partition can again be computed in PTIME:

 \begin{result} Given a DFA~$A$, then $\L(A)$ is partitionable into finitely many orderable languages for the push-pop-right distance if and only if $\L(A)$ is slender (which we can test in PTIME in~$A$).
-Further, in this case, we can compute in PTIME the smallest partition cardinality, and each language in the partition is enumerable in constant-delay with distance bound $2|A|$. \end{result}
+Further, in this case, we can compute in PTIME the smallest partition cardinality, and each language in the partition is enumerable with bounded delay with distance bound $2|A|$ and linear delay in~$|A|$. \end{result}

 In terms of proof techniques, our PTIME characterization of Result~\ref{res:main} relies on a notion of \emph{interchangeability} of automaton states, defined via paths between states and via states having common loops.
 We then show orderability by establishing \emph{stratum-connectivity}, i.e., for any \emph{stratum} of words of the language within some length interval, there are finite sequences obeying the distance bound that connect any two words in that stratum.
 We show stratum-connectivity by pumping and de-pumping loops close to the word endpoints.
-We then deduce an ordering from this by adapting a standard technique~\cite{uno2003two} of visiting a spanning tree and enumerating even and odd levels in alternation.
-The constant-delay enumeration algorithm then proceeds by iteratively enlarging a custom data structure called a \emph{word DAG}, where the construction of the structure for a stratum is amortized by enumerating the edit scripts to achieve the words of the previous stratum.
+We then deduce an ordering from this by adapting a standard technique~\cite{uno2003two} of visiting a spanning tree and enumerating even and odd levels in alternation (see also~\cite{sekanina1960ordering,karaganis1968cube}).
+The bounded-delay enumeration algorithm then proceeds by iteratively enlarging a custom data structure called a \emph{word DAG}, where the construction of the structure for a stratum is amortized by enumerating the edit scripts to achieve the words of the previous stratum.